Distracted Driving Accident Lawyer in New York

 • Serious Penalties for Offenders.
 Drivers caught texting face 5 points on their license and fines up to $450 for repeat violations.
 Younger drivers with provisional licenses face a mandatory 120-day suspension for first offenses.

 • Comparative Negligence.
-New York follows the legal doctrine of “pure comparative negligence,” meaning you can recover damages even if you were partially at fault.
+New York City follows the legal doctrine of “pure comparative negligence,” meaning you can recover damages even if you were partially at fault.
 However, your compensation may be reduced by your percentage of responsibility.

 • Phone Records as Evidence.
 If you were involved in a crash with a distracted driver who was texting, your attorney can subpoena phone records.
 These records may prove the other driver was texting, calling, or using apps when the accident happened, proving your claim.